-The main point of web-based cloud player is there is no need to download anything like software/app or audiobooks.
+The main point of the web-based cloud player is there is no need to download anything like software/app or audiobooks.
 So, getting the player is easy.
-All you need is a PC and internet connection.
+All you need is a computer and internet connection.

 Right after that, you can access your web-based Audible or Amazon account to start streaming.
 Here is the step by step guide:

-- From your desktop, log in to your Audible account.
-You can use any browser you like (Chrome, Safari, Firefox, etc.).
+1. From your desktop, log in to your audible account.
+You can use any browser you like (Chrome, Safari, Firefox, Microsoft Edge, etc.).

 - Works on all web browsers.